-The results of operations presented below should be reviewed in conjunction with the Interim Financial Statements, the Annual Financial Statements, and their respective notes included elsewhere in the prospectus.
-Our financial results for the period from January 1 through May 17, 2023 and for the six-month period from January 1 through June 30, 2022 are referred to as the "Predecessor" period.
-Our financial results for the period from May 18 through June 30, 2023 are referred to as the "Successor" period.
-The operating results of May 18 through June 30, 2023 cannot be adequately compared against any of the previous periods reported in the Interim Financial Statements or Annual Financial Statements.
-Our results of operations as reported in the Interim Financial Statements are prepared in accordance with GAAP.
+The results of operations presented below should be reviewed in conjunction with the Interim Financial Statements, the Annual Financial Statements, and their respective notes.
+Our financial results for the period from January 1 through May 17, 2023 and for the nine-month period from January 1 through September 30, 2022 are referred to as the "Predecessor" period.
+Our financial results for the period from May 18 through September 30, 2023 are referred to as the "Successor" period.
+The operating results of May 18 through September 30, 2023 cannot be adequately compared with any of the previous periods reported in the Interim Financial Statements or Annual Financial Statements.
+Our results of operations as reported in the Interim Financial Statements and Annual Financial Statements are prepared in accordance with GAAP.